-Investment Policy NUMBER 4.07

-PAGE NO.: 4

-EFFECTIVE DATE: 254 APR 17

-Maximum Share of Portfolio: 20% of the Portfolio when added with Negotiable Certificates of Deposit Maximum Issuer Limit: maximum FDIC insured (\$250,000 as o 20172018) Maximum Issue Limit: n/a -

-Maximum Notice Limit: Ind Maximum Maturity: Not to exceed one (1) year from the settlen Minimum Rating: AA- by at least one Rating Agency Other Restrictions: Investment in local branches within the District, whene
+- Maximum Share of Portfolio: 20% of the Portfolio when added together with Negotiable Certificates of Deposit - Maximum Issuer Limit: maximum FDIC insured (\$250,000 as of April 20172018) - Maximum Issue Limit: n/a - Maximum Maturity: Not to exceed one (1) year from the settlement date - Minimum Rating: AA- by at least one Rating Agency - Other Restrictions: - o Investment in local branches within the District, whenever possible

-7.

-Maximum Share of Portfolio: 20% of the Portfolio when added to with Certificates of Time Deposits Maximum Issuer Limit: maximum FDIC insured (\$250,000 as or 2017) Maximum Issue Limit: 10% of issue Maximum Maturity: Not to exceed five (5) years from the settler Minimum Rating: AA- by all Rating Agencies Other Restrictions: Issued by banks with total deposits of one bidollars (\$1,000,000,000) or more. f April ment date
+- Maximum Share of Portfolio: 20% of the Portfolio when added together with Certificates of Time Deposits - Maximum Issuer Limit: maximum FDIC insured (\$250,000 as of April 2017) - Maximum Issue Limit: 10% of issue - Maximum Maturity: Not to exceed five (5) years from the settlement date - Minimum Rating: AA- by all Rating Agencies - Other Restrictions: Issued by banks with total deposits of one billion dollars (\$1,000,000,000) or more.

-8. Commercial Paper

-Maximum Share of Portfolio: 20% of the Portfolio Maximum Issuer Limit: 10% of outstanding amount for the issuer Maximum Issue Limit: n/a Maximum Maturity: Not to exceed 270 days from the settlement Minimum Rating: A-1+ from at least one Rating Agency Other Restrictions: issued by an entity that is, at the time of purtorial or organized and operating in the United States as a general of with total assets exceeding \$500,000,000 and debt (other the commercial paper) rated A or better by at least one Rating Active or is organized within the United States as a special purpose of trust, or limited liability company, with program wide credit enhancements including, but not limited to, overcollateralizate letters of credit, or a surety bond, and has commercial paper rated A-1+ by at least one Rating Agency t date chase: corporation han Agency ; or corporation ation,
+- Maximum Share of Portfolio: 20% of the Portfolio - Maximum Issuer Limit: 10% of outstanding amount for the issuer - Maximum Issue Limit: n/a - Maximum Maturity: Not to exceed 270 days from the settlement date - Minimum Rating: A-1+ from at least one Rating Agency - Other Restrictions: issued by an entity that is, at the time of purchase: - organized and operating in the United States as a general corporation, with total assets exceeding \$500,000,000 and debt (other than commercial paper) rated A or better by at least one Rating Agency; or - o is organized within the United States as a special purpose corporation, trust, or limited liability company, with program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or a surety bond, and has commercial paper that is rated A-1+ by at least one Rating Agency

-9. Medium Term Corporate Notes

-Maximum Share of Portfolio: 30% of the Portfolio Maximum Issuer Limit: 10% of the Portfolio Maximum Issue Limit: 5% of original issue amount Maximum Maturity: Not to exceed 5 years from the settlement of lata

-- - - Maximum Maturity: Not to exceed 5 years from the settlement date Minimum Rating: AA- from at least one Rating Agency, and not lower than -A by any Rating Agency - Other Restrictions: issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States. -
+- Maximum Share of Portfolio: 30% of the Portfolio - Maximum Issuer Limit: 10% of the Portfolio - Maximum Issue Limit: 5% of original issue amount - Maximum Maturity: Not to exceed 5 years from the settlement date - Minimum Rating: AA- from at least one Rating Agency, and not lower than A by any Rating Agency - Other Restrictions: issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.